-Domestic violence and sexual assault are often considered “women’s issues.”
-Voices of Men is trying to change that perception and get people thinking about these as “men’s issues” or “human issues” since approximately 90% of perpetrators are men.
-Voices of Men works in close partnership with women leaders from our four local domestic violence and sexual assault agencies so they can guide and inform our work.
+Sexual assault and domestic violence are often considered “women’s issues.”
+Voices of Men is trying to change that misconception and get people thinking about these as “men’s issues” or “human issues” since approximately 90% of perpetrators are men.
+Voices of Men works in close partnership with women leaders from our four local sexual assault and domestic violence agencies so they can guide and inform our work.
 Our approach is both “here-and-now” and “upstream” – getting men engaged in violence prevention, and also looking to address the root causes of these epidemics.
-Violence against women is rooted in sexism and how our culture teaches masculinity – what we call the “Man Box” (the messages society gives us about what it means to “act like a man”).
+Gender-based violence is rooted in sexism and how our culture often teaches masculinity – what we call the “Man Box” (the messages society gives us about what it means to “act like a man”).
 Our educational efforts ask men to challenge sexism and redefine masculinity so that we start teaching Healthy Manhood instead of the Man Box, and so more men can become upstanders instead of bystanders.

 Youth leaders from the Appleton North “Stand Up” chapter speaking at our 2015 Breakfast.

 To date, more than 4,000 men and teenage boys have attended our Breakfast.
 In addition, more than 2,500 men and teenage boys have taken our White Ribbon Pledge “never to commit, condone or remain silent about men’s violence against women and children.”
 An annual survey of Breakfast participants revealed: